 - Place return information (if any) for the caller into GPR 0, 1, or both.
-For information about passing information through a parameter list, see "Conventions for passing information through a parameter list" on page 22. - Load GPR 13 with the address of the save area the calling program passes when making the call. - Load the return code, if any, into GPR 15. - Restore GPRs 2 12 and 14 from the caller's save area. - Return to the calling program.
+For information about passing information through a parameter list, see "Conventions for passing information through a parameter list" on page 24. - Load GPR 13 with the address of the save area that the calling program passed when it made the call. - Load the return code, if any, into GPR 15. - Restore GPRs 2 12 and 14 from the caller's save area.. - Return to the calling program.